-The Reed curriculum normally consists of a four-year program in the liberal arts and sciences leading to the Bachelor of Arts degree.
-An exceptional student, with the consent of their adviser and Division and the Administration Committee, may graduate in three years (see IV.E below).
-The program also can be extended beyond the four years.
+The Reed curriculum consists of a four-year program in the liberal arts and sciences leading to the Bachelor of Arts degree.
+The program can be extended beyond the four years.

 The normal yearly program for students is from 7 to 9 academic units (excluding credit for physical education, community engagement, and experiential learning), in order to fulfill the 30 units required for graduation.
 No student is permitted to take more than 4-1/2 units of academic work in a semester except with the written approval of their adviser.
 Students not in their first semester whose record reflects a cumulative grade point average of 3.0 or higher and no grade lower than B- in the prior semester may enroll in up to five units without committee approval.
 Students who do not meet the grade criteria or who wish to enroll in more than five units will be reviewed by the Administration Committee.
 No regular student will be allowed to begin a semester with a program of fewer than 3 academic units unless approved by the adviser and by the Administration Committee.
 At any time during the semester, a student desiring to change their program to fewer than 3 academic units must have the written consent of the adviser and a dean of Student Life.